ska-telescope/ska-sdp-distributed-fourier-transform/README.md

 The linting job in the CI pipeline does the same checks, and it will fail if the code does not pass all of them.

-## Creating a new release

-When you are ready to make a new release:

-  - Check out the master branch
-  - Create an issue in the [Release Management](https://jira.skatelescope.org/projects/REL/summary) project
-  - Update the version number in `.release` with
-    - `bump-patch-release`,
-    - `bump-minor-release`, or
-    - `bump-major-release`
-  - Set the Python package version number with `make python-set-release`
-  - Manually update the version numbers in
-    - `src/ska_sdp_config/version.py` and
-    - `docs/src/conf.py`
-  - Create the git tag with `make git-create-tag`
-  - Push the changes with `make git-push-tag`